tanushgolwala/tanushgolwala/Readme.md

 - 💡 I’m curious about Android Applications and Backend Development
 - 📖 I’m currently learning Kubernetes.
 - ❄️ I’m looking to collaborate on Machine Learning Projects.
-- 📫 How to reach me ... tanushgolwala@gmail.com.
+- 📫 You can reach me at tanushgolwala@gmail.com

 <hr>